The Board of Trustees of Union College has extended by five years the contract with President Stephen C. Ainlay.

 Ainlay also has overseen the construction of the Peter Irving Wold Center and the recently completed renovations to Lippman Hall (the former Social Sciences building).
 Ainlay has also been instrumental in the College’s $250 million You are Union campaign, which has raised more than $225 million to date and will be completed in 2012.

-In announcing the contract extension, Mark Walsh ’76, chairman of the Board of Trustees, said, “Our full Board, in no uncertain terms, told me to get this contract finalized.
+In announcing the contract extension, Mark Walsh ’76, chair of the Board of Trustees, said, “Our full Board, in no uncertain terms, told me to get this contract finalized.
 It was an easy process, since both sides saw how fruitful the relationship is.
 Stephen and Judith have brought a new level of energy, focus and momentum to this College that is undeniable.
 We look forward to many more years of leadership and growth."

 Ainlay said he was humbled and honored by the Board’s support and confidence in his leadership.